Sex toys as a couple: how to bring up the subject with your partner?

 Article tag: eclats-du-cœur

-There is just one shadow on the picture: you do not dare talk to your partner about it.
-Not because they are closed-minded, but because you are afraid of awakening insecurities, of having this initiative misinterpreted.
+There is just one shadow over all of this: you do not dare bring it up with your partner.
+Not because they are closed-minded, but because you are afraid of stirring up insecurities, of this initiative being misinterpreted.

 Sex toys as a couple: what reservations might your partner have?